 McIlroy won the Genesis Scottish Open by one stroke over Robert MacIntyre for his 24th career TOUR title and tie Dustin Johnson and Gary Player for 26th on the all-time PGA TOUR wins list.
 The Northern Irishman became the first player to win the Genesis Scottish Open (2023), Horizon Irish Open (2016) and

 The Open Championship (2014).
 The 34-year-old qualified for a return trip to the Sentry Tournament of Champions, where he finished T4 in 2019 in his lone appearance.

 PGA TOUR rookie Vincent Norrman defeated Nathan Kimsey with a par-4 on the first extra playoff hole to win the Barbasol Championship for his first TOUR title in his 23rd career start on TOUR.
 The 25-year-old became the first player from Sweden to win on TOUR since 2017 (Henrik Stenson/Wyndham Championship) and joined Scott Piercy (2015), Grayson Murray (2017), and Jim Herman (2019) as winners in their debut appearance at the event.
 Norrman’s victory qualified him for his first trip to Maui and the Sentry Tournament of Champions.

 The Open Championship

-The first TOUR event of the calendar year, the Sentry Tournament of Champions is the only event on the schedule that features all winners from the previous calendar year.
-For more information about the 2023 event, please visit SentryTournamentOfChampions.com.
+As the PGA TOUR’s season-opening event in 2024, the Sentry Tournament of Champions will feature one of the most accomplished fields in golf at one of the most unique settings on the PGA TOUR.
+For more information about the 2024 event, please visit SentryTournamentOfChampions.com.
 Fans are encouraged to follow Sentry Tournament of Champions on Facebook, Twitter and Instagram.